BCimino/sample-ldap-login/README.md

 Since the LDAP server I used was already configured, I didn't use the provided LDIF, but I set up a properties where you can indicate the LDAP Searchbase that you want to use.
 In this way the same application can be used on any LDAP tree.

 **To use the application follow the instruction below: **
-- Download the jar and the properties file (the properties file must be in the same folder).
+- Download the jar and the properties file that you can find in the out folder (the properties and the jar files must be in the same folder).
 - Edit the *ldap.properties* file changing the parameters if necessary.
-- Double click on the jar file.
+- Double-click on the jar file.
 - Insert the credentials in the appropriate dialog box.

 **The application will respond as follows:**